China hands PwC a 6-month ban and fine over audit of the collapsed developer Evergrande

 The punishment is the heaviest yet for international accounting firms operating in China.
 PwC will be banned from signing off on any financial results in the country for six months.
 Already, it has been losing clients.

-China's Ministry of Finance said in a statement Friday that it was imposing 116 million yuan ($16.35 million) in fines and confiscation of illegal gains on PwC, as well as a six-month business suspension, revocation of PwC's Guangzhou branch as well as an administrative warning.
+China's Ministry of Finance said in a statement Friday that it was imposing 116 million yuan ($16.35 million) in fines and confiscation of illegal gains on PwC Zhong Tian, also known as PwC China, as well as a six-month business suspension, revocation of PwC's Guangzhou branch and an administrative warning.

 A separate regulator, the China Securities Regulatory Commission, also imposed fines and confiscations totaling 325 million yuan ($45.8 million) on PwC for allegedly failing to perform due diligence in the audit of Evergrande.